-Satun is a small provincial capital in the far southwest corner of Thailand.
+Satun mangrove walk Satun is a small provincial capital in the far southwest corner of Thailand.
 It has a definite end-of-the-road feel to it.
+A dusty little town where nothing ever happens.
+On the surface.

 Satun is part of the Malay-Islamic south of Thailand.
 It was an independent kingdom until it became part of the Kedah Sultanate, which in 1909 was divided up between Thailand and then British Malaysia, de facto establishing the international border of today.
 Satun has none of the troubles the other (southeastern) Thai provinces have.
 It is largely Muslim but with a strong Thai influence.
 People speak more Thai and Malay than English.

-The ferry to Langkawi leaves from Tammalang, 8km south of town.
 The ferry to Koh Lipe leaves from Pak Bara, 60 km northeast of town.
 Pak Bara can be reached directly from Trang or Hat Yai, so most people bypass Satun city.
+However, to go from Krabi (or Trang) to Langkawi, Satun does make a convenient stop.

-There are minivans from town to Hat Yai and Trang, and busses to Hat Yai, Trang, Krabi, Phuket and Bangkok.
+There are minivans from town to Hat Yai and Trang, and big busses to Hat Yai, Trang, Krabi, Phuket and Bangkok.

 The nearest airports are in Hat Yai, Trang and Langkawi.